yanshu/pisa/INSTALL.md

 If you just wish to pull changes from github (and not submit any changes back), you can just clone the sourcecode without creating a fork of the project.

-* From a terminal, change into the "parent" directory.<br>
-`cd <parent dir>`
-* Clone the jllanfranchi/pisa repository via one of the following commands:
+* Clone the repository into the `$PISA` directory via one of the following commands:
   * either SSH access to repo:<br>
 `git clone git@github.com:jllanfranchi/pisa.git --branch cake --single-branch $PISA`
   * or HTTPS access to repo:<br>